anuket-project/anuket-specifications/CONTRIBUTING.md

   - Title needs to be in the following format [WSx Chx].
     - WSx: The name of the work stream it is targeting.
     - Chx: The name of the chapter it is targeting (if applicable).
-- Issue Labels (one or more to be selected form pre-defined set).
 - Issues should be correctly set with the correct Project and Milestone.
-  - Milestone = the upcoming release name.
+  - Milestone = the upcoming release related to the issue/PR.
   - Project = Work stream.
 - Workstream Leads has the sole responsibility to assign issues to individuals to address them.
-- No self assignment allowed, instead, ask WSL (vai comment or others) to get the issue assigned to you if you would like to address it.
+- **self assignment** are NOT recommended.
+Contributors may ask WSL (vai comment or others) to get the issue assigned to them if they would like to work on it.
   - This is to make sure items are worked on based on priorities and right reasoning.
-- WSL may label an issue as "Returned" to request further information or to decide not to work on it.
+- WSL may label an issue as "**Returned**" to request further information or to decide not to work on it.

 <a name="prs"></a>
 ### Pull Requests
-- PRs must only be created by a committer who has an issue assigned to him/her by the respective WSL.
+- PRs must only be created by a committer who has an issue assigned to them by the respective WSL.
 - PRs must only be created when there is an issue present and a decision to create a PR is made.
 A PR must reference the issue it is resolving into the description field.
+  - using GitHub predefined keyword "**Fixes Issue#**" will automatically close the issue which the PR is resolving when it is merged.
-- One person only is allowed to edit a given PR (unless given permission to other committers).
+- One person only is allowed to edit a given PR unless given permission to other committers to contribute directly into the PR.
-- A PR should only create/modify content within the scope of a single workstream.
+- A PR is recommended to only create/modify content within the scope of a single workstream.
-- A PR should only add/change content related to the issue associated with the PR
+- A PR should only add/change content related to the issue associated with the PR.

 <a name="approvals"></a>
 ### Pull Requests Approval Process